-The Catchment target for passive open space irrigation using alternative sources is 30%.
-This will ensure we take opportunities to support passive open space irrigation where it makes sense, to enrich communities by providing healthier, greener and multi-functional open spaces.
+The Catchment target for passive open space irrigation using alternative sources is 10%.
+The target for the passive open space irrigation in the Catchment is comparatively lower than other catchments due to the higher rainfall and lower heat vulnerability.
+However, a target of 10% will ensure we take opportunities to support passive open space irrigation where it makes sense, to enrich communities by providing healthier, greener and multi-functional open spaces.
 Passive open spaces are often well-utilised by the community for walking, exercising, picnicking and playing.
-They also act as important refuges on extreme heat days and green links or biodiversity corridors are often better distributed throughout neighbourhoods than more formal active open spaces While historically most passive open space hasn't been supported by irrigation, this target recognises the growing appreciation of the many benefits this could bring to communities in targeted areas, all while utilising alternative water resources that might otherwise be wasted.
+They also act as important refuges on extreme heat days and green links or biodiversity corridors are often better distributed throughout neighbourhoods than more formal active open spaces.
+While historically most passive open space hasn't been supported by irrigation, this target recognises the growing appreciation of the many benefits this could bring to communities in targeted areas, all while utilising alternative water resources that might otherwise be wasted.